suraj14wadje/AMPD/Documentation/description.md

 ## Use Case Scenario

 * ### Usecase Description:
-    <p> This usecase describes the working of the system.
-It describes
-    how the student logins and submits a assignment and how a teacher registers and reviews submitted Assignment </p>
+     This usecase describes the working of the system.
+It describes how the student logins and submits a assignment and how a teacher registers and reviews submitted Assignment

 * ### Actors: